mathiasbynens/grunt-template/README.md

 Type: `String` or `Function`
 Default: `config`

-This is the name of the delimiters that will be used to interpolate and evaluate code.
-A function that returns the delimiters name can be used too.
+This is the delimiters' name that will be used to interpolate and evaluate code.
+A function that returns this name can be used too.
-This property is useful when you want to generate JSP/ERB like code and you need the default interpolation delimiters to be '<%' and '%>'.
+This property is useful when you want to generate JSP/ERB like code and you need the default interpolation delimiters to be `<%` and `%>`.
 See below for an example.

 ### Template syntax